-SCRANTON, Pennsylvania — A man convicted in the death of a man whose body was found in a sport utility vehicle at the bottom of a northeastern Pennsylvania ravine last summer is asking a judge to combine his murder and conspiracy sentences.
+SCRANTON, Pennsylvania — A man convicted in the death of another man whose body was found in a sport utility vehicle at the bottom of a northeastern Pennsylvania ravine was sentenced Friday to 40 to 80 years in prison.

 Information from: The Times-Tribune, http://thetimes-tribune.com/